dseifer-tech/clearstay/README.md

 - **Modern Hero Section**: Soft gradient background with centered headline and search box
 - **Expedia-Style Search Form**: Horizontally segmented card with date range picker, traveler selector, and CTA button
 - **Enhanced Date Picker**: Single calendar view for selecting both check-in and check-out dates with "Search Hotels" button within calendar
-- **Trust-Building Sections**: "Why We Built ClearStay," "How It Works" (4-step visual guide), and "What You Get" with icons and responsive grid layout
+- **Trust-Building Sections**: "Why We Built InnstaStay," "How It Works" (4-step visual guide), and "What You Get" with icons and responsive grid layout
-- **Premium Navigation**: Sticky navbar with ClearStay branding, navigation links, and CTA button
+- **Premium Navigation**: Sticky navbar with InnstaStay branding, navigation links, and CTA button
 - **Subtle Animations**: Fade-in and slide-up effects on page load

 #### About Page (`/about`)
-- **Trust-Building Content**: Explains ClearStay's mission and differentiators
+- **Trust-Building Content**: Explains InnstaStay's mission and differentiators
 - **Problem Section**: 3-column card layout explaining issues with traditional booking
-- **Solution Section**: 4-step visual flow showing how ClearStay works differently
+- **Solution Section**: 4-step visual flow showing how InnstaStay works differently
 - **Benefits Section**: List of user benefits with checkmark icons
 - **CTA Section**: Call-to-action for users to start searching
 - **Consistent Design**: Matches homepage styling and navigation